Work with a Fiduciary Adviser – It Matters

 How can that be?

 The Rydex S&P 500 Fund – Class C (RYSYX), marketed by Guggenheim Investments, pays the salesperson for placing your investment in that fund.
-The charges on these Class C shares include a 0.75 percent management fee (for an S&P 500 Index Fund!!), a 1.00% 12b-1 fee (the marketing or distribution fee that compensates advisors for selling the fund), and a deferred sales load (another bonus for the seller that may or may not be collected based on how long you hold the fund.)
-Total annual expenses are currently 2.36%.
-(This information is also summarized on Morningstar’s website.)
+The charges on these Class C shares include a 0.75 percent management fee (for an S&P 500 Index Fund!!), a maximum 1.00% 12b-1 fee (the marketing or distribution fee that compensates advisors for selling the fund), and a deferred sales load (another bonus for the seller that may or may not be collected based on how long you hold the fund.)
+Total annual expenses are currently 2.38% (This information is also summarized on Morningstar’s website.)
 (For a more detailed description of the types of fees you can pay and fee transparency, in general, please see this blog post.)

 In case you are wondering, there are investors in RYSYX.
-According to Morningstar, the fund’s net assets currently approach $170 million.
+According to Morningstar, the fund’s net assets currently approach $240 million.

-In both cases, allocating some of your portfolio to an S&P 500 Index fund is appropriate for the investor.
+In both cases, allocating some of your portfolio to an S&P 500 Index fund is right for the investor.
 However, it could cost a lot more if the person making the recommendation is following the suitability standard.
 In fact, when it proposed the fiduciary rule, the White House’s Council of Economic Advisors estimated that fees and payments associated with conflicted financial advice cost working and middle-class families roughly $17 billion annually.
 Paying such expenses (often unknowingly) will result in your portfolio generating lower returns than a comparable portfolio with lower fees.

 Other Examples